peakflames/mogzi/docs/features/tui/architecture_and_design.md

 ### 3.1.
 Core Components

+-   **`Program.cs`**: The main entry point of the TUI application.
+It is responsible for parsing command-line arguments, initializing the application services, and starting the main application loop.
+-   **`Infrastructure/ArgumentParser`**: A static class responsible for parsing command-line arguments using a manual parsing approach.
+It defines the available options and provides help and version information.
--   **`ConsoleRenderer`**: A singleton class responsible for managing the overall TUI layout.
-It initializes `Spectre.Console`, sets up the main layout regions (e.g., conversation history, input prompt), and handles the subscription to and processing of UI events.
+-   **`Infrastructure/ConsoleRenderer`**: A class responsible for managing the overall TUI layout.
+It initializes `Spectre.Console`, sets up the main layout regions, and handles the subscription to and processing of UI events.
--   **`TuiEventBus`**: A lightweight, in-memory event bus that provides type-safe pub/sub functionality.
-It uses synchronous event handling to ensure immediate UI updates and optimal responsiveness.
+-   **`Infrastructure/TuiEventBus`**: A lightweight, in-memory event bus that provides type-safe pub/sub functionality.
--   **`ITuiEvent`**: A base interface that all TUI events must implement, providing common properties like timestamp and ensuring type safety across the event system.
+-   **`Events/ITuiEvent`**: A base interface that all TUI events must implement.
--   **`ITuiCard`**: An interface that defines the contract for all renderable TUI cards.
-It will have a single method, `Render(IAnsiConsole console)`, which contains the logic for drawing the card to the screen.
+-   **`Components/ITuiCard`**: An interface that defines the contract for all renderable TUI cards.
+It has a single `Render()` method.
--   **Card Implementations**: A series of classes that implement `ITuiCard`.
-These cards are designed for reusability.
-For instance, a single `FileCard` could be responsible for rendering the output of `read_file`, `list_files`, and `write_to_file`, adapting its presentation (e.g., showing a text preview vs. a file tree) based on the specific event data it receives.
-This approach promotes code reuse while maintaining presentation flexibility.
+-   **Card Implementations (`Components/`)**: A series of classes that implement `ITuiCard`.
+Each card is responsible for rendering a specific type of content.
+-   **`Services/TuiAppService`**: A wrapper around the core `IAppService` that orchestrates calls to the core logic and publishes UI-specific events.

 ### 3.2.
 Event System Design